g7xu/CellMaker_DataParser/README.md

 <!-- Dataset Features -->
 ## Dataset Features
 This section will discuss some of the features of the data set.
-All of the work can be found here [] in the eda folder.
+All of the work can be found in the ([Jupyter Notebook]()) in the EDA folder.